 2) Scope

-This SOP applies to all laboratory personnel involved in the formulation and preparation of nanoemulsions for drug delivery applications.
+This SOP applies to all laboratory staff involved in the preparation of nanoparticle formulations requiring surfactants for stabilization or formulation purposes.

 3) Responsibilities